Plantation complexes in the Southern United States: Kitchen yard

-The milkhouse would have been used by enslaved people to make milk into cream, butter, and buttermilk.
+The milkhouse was used to make milk into cream, butter, and buttermilk.
 The process started with separating the milk into skim milk and cream.
 It was done by pouring the whole milk into a container and allowing the cream to naturally rise to the top.
 This was collected into another container daily until several gallons had accumulated.
 During this time the cream would sour slightly through naturally occurring bacteria.
 This increased the efficiency of the churning to come.
 Churning was an arduous task performed with a butter churn.
-Once firm enough to separate out, but soft enough to stick together, the butter was taken out of the churn, washed in very cold water, and salted.
+Once firm enough to separate out, but soft enough to stick together, the butter was taken out of the churn, washed in cold water, and salted.
 The churning process also produced buttermilk as a by-product.
 It was the remaining liquid after the butter was removed from the churn.
-All of the products of this process would have been stored in the spring house or ice house.
+The products of this process were stored in the spring house or ice house.

 1937 photograph of one of two identical pigeonniers at Uncle Sam Plantation in Convent, Louisiana.
 One of the most ornate and complete plantation complexes left at that time, it was bulldozed in 1940 for levee construction.

 The smokehouse was utilized to preserve meat, usually pork, beef, and mutton.
 It was commonly built of hewn logs or brick.
 Following the slaughter in the fall or early winter, salt and sugar were applied to the meat at the beginning of the curing process, and then the meat was slowly dried and smoked in the smokehouse by a fire that did not add any heat to the smokehouse itself.
 If it was cool enough, the meat could also be stored there until it was consumed.

 The chicken house was a building where chickens were kept.
-Its design could vary, depending on whether the chickens were kept for egg production, meat, or both.
+Its design varied depending on whether the chickens were kept for egg production, meat, or both.
 If for eggs, there were often nest boxes for egg laying and perches on which the birds to sleep.
 Eggs were collected daily.
 Some plantations also had pigeonniers (dovecotes) that, in Louisiana, sometimes took the form of monumental towers set near the main house.
-The pigeons were raised to be eaten as a delicacy and their droppings were used as fertilizer.
+The pigeons were raised to be eaten as a delicacy, and their droppings were used as fertilizer.

 Few functions could take place on a plantation without a reliable water supply.
 Every plantation had at least one, and sometimes several, wells.
 These were usually roofed and often partially enclosed by latticework to exclude animals.
 Since the well water in many areas was distasteful due to mineral content, the potable water on many plantations came from cisterns that were supplied with rainwater by a pipe from a rooftop catchment.
 These could be huge aboveground wooden barrels capped by metal domes, such as was often seen in Louisiana and coastal areas of Mississippi, or underground brick masonry domes or vaults, common in other areas.